esnitkin914/Comparative_Genomics/day3_morning/README.md

 > ***i.
 Run gubbins on your fasta alignment***

-Go back on flux and load modules required by gubbins
+Go back on great lakes and load modules required by gubbins

 <!---
 Older version: